 Given the desire for a holistic, in-depth account, a qualitative research methodology was used, employing multiple data sources to increase data validity and reliability (Eisenhardt, 1989).
 The industry was selected as it is labour intensive, known for precarious work (Elson and Pearson, 1981), and employs millions of workers worldwide (Kidder and Rowarth, 2004).
 Additionally, in Pakistan, unlike South Asian rivals, the workforce is dominated by men paid on piece-rates, allegedly a cause of poor performance and the need to restructure the labour process (Makino, 2012).
 Ensuing conflicts over value creation and appropriation made it an interesting site.

 96 semi-structured interviews covering all industry stakeholders (firm owners, managers, supervisors, workers, buyers’ representatives, government officials, and development organizations’ staff) from 46 firms in Karachi, Lahore and Faisalabad, the three largest apparel manufacturing hubs in Pakistan took place between 2009 to 2017 (see Table 1 for details).
-The lead author, who carried out all these interviews, also worked for a social compliance auditing firm assessing working conditions in these factories for European and US brands and two renowned multi-stakeholder initiatives.
+The lead author, who carried out these interviews, also worked for a social compliance auditing firm assessing working conditions in these factories for European and US brands and two renowned multi-stakeholder initiatives.
 This resulted in 95 days of participant observations and helped him spend considerable time ‘back-stage’ with male and female workers and contractors.
 Field notes and diaries generated from observations were important data sources.
 Two focus groups with 15 and 20 male workers (70% were piece-rate workers) were held in a Faisalabad village in August 2014 and December 2015.
 Discussions covered working conditions, experiences of changed factory regimes, and their concerns and choices.
 A focus group with 8 factory owners occurred in May 2014 at a local university.
 Additional data came from secondary sources including reports by the UNDP, the ILO and the Institute for Development Economics, Japan.

 Table 1 Here